Traumatic renal devascularisation and pancreatic laceration

 1. Devascularisation of the left kidney secondary to transection of the left renal artery.
-Suspicion for active haemorrhage within the posterior aspect of the left kidney.
+Suspicion for active hemorrhage within the posterior aspect of the left kidney.

 2. Pancreas body laceration, possibly transection, at risk for pancreatic duct injury, especially given the low density of the retroperitoneal collection.

 3. Splenic and left lobe of liver lacerations.
 No active contrast extravasation identified at these lacerations.
-There is an associated retroperitoneal haematoma/collection that tracks into the lienorenal and gastrosplenic ligaments.
+There is an associated retroperitoneal hematoma/collection that tracks into the lienorenal and gastrosplenic ligaments.

 There were also minimally displaced right T7 to T9 transverse process fractures, and a small fracture of the right posterolateral superior corner of the T10 vertebral body (not shown).